Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Address 111, TADD HIGH** (The registers at this address have similar, but not identical effect with the M64282FP sensor)
 - **Register E3-E0:** intensity of edge enhancement, from 0% to 87.5%. **With the same registers, the M64282FP sensor goes from 50% to 500%.
 Only way to cancel this effect is so to use register N**
-- **Register I:** outputs the image in negative, but messes the voltage range too.
+- **Register I:** outputs the image in negative, but flips the whole voltage scale too.
 - **Registers V2-V0:** reference voltage of the sensor (Vref) from 0.5 to 3.5 Volts by increments of 0.5 Volts, cumulative with O. V = 0b000 is a forbidden state.
 The probable reason is that VOUT can easily go negative if Vref = 0 Volts, which means bye bye your precious ADC (or MAC-GBD).

-Next registers are pushed only if TADD is set LOW when activating the LOAD pin, if not they overwrite registers at the corresping addresses.
+Next registers are pushed only if TADD is set LOW when activating the LOAD pin, if not they overwrite registers at the corresponding addresses.
 If these registers are set to 0b00000000, 0b00000000, the whole image is captured.
 TADD must be kept HIGH by default.
 The image is splitted in 16x16 tiles and you have to draw a rectangle into that.
-Analog image data are spit in reading order like a regular image, but with new dimensions.
+Analog image pixels are spit in reading order like a regular image, but with new dimensions.
 STRB pin repeats the CLOCK signal as long as data are available on pin VOUT but counting CLOCK cycles from READ rising front is enough to collect all pixels according to my own tests.

 **Address 001, TADD LOW (optional registers)** (These registers do not exist in the M64282FP sensor)
 - **Register ST7-ST4:** start address in y for random adressing mode in 4 bits (range 0-15).